The-Mad-Ryanosaurus/Countdown/README.md

 ### **Introduction**

-This repository contains a Jupyter Notebook discussing Computational Theory to understand, examine and hopefully solve the numbers round of popular TV show, **Countdown**.
-The primary objective of this project is to demonstrate a deep understanding of computational problems in everyday computing.
+This repository contains a Jupyter Notebook discussing Computational Theory to understand, examine and solve via Brute Force the numbers round of the popular TV show, **Countdown**.
+The primary objective of this project is to demonstrate a deep understanding of computational theory and algorithms in everyday computing.

 ### **Jupyter Notebook Overview**

 - **Project Notebook:** This notebook applies computational theory principles to develop and discuss Python functions that explore the numbers round game of the TV programme Countdown.
-It demonstrates algorithm design, computational paradigms, and complexity analysis.
+It demonstrates algorithm design, computational paradigms, reverse polish notation and an analysis of the Countdown problem.
 ### **Binder**
 For those interested in experiencing this project without the need for local installation, it is accessible via the following link:
 - **BINDER LINK HERE WHEN PROJECT COMPLETED:**<br>